-The chemical has structural alerts for protein binding and endpoint specific alerts for respiratory sensitisation based on the mechanistic profiling functionality of the OECD QSAR Application Toolbox (OECD QSAR Toolbox v4.5).
+The chemical has structural alerts for protein binding and endpoint specific alerts for respiratory sensitisation based on the mechanistic profiling functionality of OECD QSAR Toolbox v4.5.
 Isocyanates have been suggested to be capable of reacting with proteins in the lung via a direct acylation mechanism.

 DEREK Nexus version 6.0.1 was utilised to estimate the respiratory sensitisation potential of TODI (Lhasa Limited 2018).
-The chemical is predicted positive with an alert for respiratory sensitisation by isocyanates.
+The chemical had a positive prediction with an alert for respiratory sensitisation by isocyanates.
 The prediction was considered plausible.
 Chronic inhalation exposure to isocyanates as vapours or particulates, e.g. in the workplace, may result in occupational asthma and respiratory sensitisation.
 Diisocyanates are likely to be more potent respiratory sensitisers, although details of the human respiratory tract toxicity of monoisocyanates are sparse (Lhasa Limited 2018).